coap-security/liboscore/doc/guides/demo_peertopeer.md

   Security contexts are written to ROM inside the device, and persist through reboots until reconfigured or the firmware is uploaded again.

+  @warning
+  There is currently an unresolved issue with the data being persisted in a place where firmware checksumming is applied on the Particle Xenon board;
+  most other boards and programming methods should be fine.
+  With affected boards, any persisted data result in a failure to start up, rendering the firmware inoperable after a reboot, and requiring a reflash.
+  This is tracked as https://gitlab.com/oscore/liboscore/-/issues/49.

 * In order to find a usable destination address, you'll need to tell the boards which LEDs to switch.
   This is done by entering